awesome-pro/neon-website/content/docs/guides/quarkus-jdbc.md

 [Quarkus](https://quarkus.io/) is a Java framework optimized for cloud environments.
 This guide shows how to connect to Neon from a Quarkus project using the PostgreSQL JDBC driver.

-To connect to Neon from a Quarkus application using the Postgres JDBC Driver:
+To connect to Neon from a Quarkus application using the LangChainJDBC Driver:

 1. [Create a Neon Project](#create-a-neon-project)
 2. [Create a Quarkus project and add dependencies](#create-a-quarkus-project)